 In Jewish tradition, when the year of mourning is over, mourners are expected to return to a fully normal life.
 There are several occasions each year when our loved ones who have passed on are memorialized.
 The most significant of these is yahrzeit, the anniversary of the death, which is observed according to the Hebrew calendar.
 As is the case in all Jewish holy days, yahrzeit observance begins at night.
 A 24-hour candle is lit and one may attend synagogue to recite the Kaddish [the memorial prayer].
-It is traditional to avoid attending any celebrations or parties on the day of yahrzeit, and some people fast on that day.
+It is customary to give tzedakah [charity] on the yahrzeit in memory of a loved one.

 Yit-ga-dal v’-yit-ka-dash sh’-mei ra-ba,